mozzafiato/DataMiningAssignment/ERiC/README.md

 ## Files
 - **EDA.ipynb** contains the exploratory data analysis with methods such as dimensionality reduction, clustering etc.
 - **EDA_ERiC.ipynb** visualizes and analyzes the clusterings obtained with ERiC.
-- **ERiC_validation.ipynb** contains methods for the validation of ERiC, comparing it with the ELKI implementation.
+- **ERiC_validation.ipynb** contains code for the validation of ERiC, comparing it with the ELKI implementation.